Trump says he 'did NOT' know of meeting between son, Russian lawyer

 Cohen claims Trump knew in advance of 2016 Trump Tower meetJul.27.201802:40

-Trump’s mention about “taxi cabs” refers to Cohen’s beleaguered dealings in the taxi industry.
-Trump’s comment about Cohen’s lawyer refers to Lanny Davis, who Cohen hired earlier this month as his attorney.
+Trump’s mention of “taxi cabs” refers to Cohen’s beleaguered dealings in the taxi industry.
+The reference to Cohen’s lawyer is about Lanny Davis, whom Cohen hired earlier this month as his attorney.
 Davis had earlier worked as a spokesman and as special counsel to Bill Clinton.

 Davis declined comment Friday morning in response to the president's tweets.

-Meanwhile, Trump, in his tweets Friday morning, also referenced a New York Times report alleging that Mueller was looking at the president’s tweets about Attorney General Jeff Sessions and former FBI Director James Comey as part of a broad obstruction of justice probe.
+Meanwhile, Trump, in his tweets Friday morning, also referred to a New York Times report alleging that Mueller was looking at the president’s tweets about Attorney General Jeff Sessions and former FBI Director James Comey as part of a broad obstruction-of-justice probe.

 “Now they are looking at my Tweets (along with 53 million other people) — the rigged Witch Hunt continues!”
 Trump wrote.
 “How stupid and unfair to our Country.”